MartinWie/IP-Grabber/README.md

 - tbd

 ## Support me :heart: :star: :money_with_wings:
-If this project provided value, and you want to give something back, you can give the repo a star or support by making buying me a coffee.
+If this project provided value, and you want to give something back, you can give the repo a star or support me, by tipping me a coffee.

 <a href="https://buymeacoffee.com/MartinWie" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" width="170"></a>